proddata/crate/docs/config/cluster.rst

   | *Default:*   ``90%``
   | *Runtime:*  ``yes``

-  Defines the higher disk threshold limit for shard allocations.
-The cluster will attempt to relocate existing shards to another node if the disk usage on a node rises above this value.
+  Defines the higher disk threshold limit for :ref:`shard allocations
+  <glossary-shard-allocation>`.
+The cluster will attempt to relocate existing
+  shards to another node if the disk usage on a node rises above this value.
 It can also be set to an absolute bytes value (like e.g. ``500mb``) to relocate shards from nodes with less free disk space than this value.

 .. _cluster.routing.allocation.disk.watermark.flood_stage: